Atlas VPN offers different categories of VPN servers that are optimized and equipped to provide specific features:

 SafeSwap, on the other hand, offers an ever-changing IP, which gets applied anew on each new request you make while browsing.
 That means, that every time you open a new website or look something up on the web, your IP address changes, hence increasing your security and masking your browsing data even more.

-You can learn how to find the SafeSwap servers in the Atlas VPN app here.
+Check out the guide on how to find the SafeSwap servers in the Atlas VPN app.

 This type of server is pretty explanatory within its name: they are optimized to handle connections to various streaming services.